Oracle-based Uniform Sampling from Convex Bodies: Abstract

 \section{Abstract}

 We propose new Markov chain Monte Carlo algorithms to sample a uniform distribution on a convex body $K$.
-Our algorithms are based on the Alternating Sampling Framework/proximal sampler, which uses Gibbs sampling on an augmented distribution and assumes access to the so-called restricted Gaussian oracle (RGO).
-The key contribution of this work is the efficient implementation of RGO for uniform sampling on $K$ via rejection sampling and access to either a projection oracle or a separation oracle on $K$.
-In both oracle cases, we establish non-asymptotic complexities to obtain unbiased samples where the accuracy is measured in R\'{e}nyi divergence or $\chi^2$-divergence.\\
+Our algorithms are based on the proximal sampler, which uses Gibbs sampling on an augmented distribution and assumes access to the so-called restricted Gaussian oracle (RGO).
+The key contribution of this work is an efficient implementation of the RGO for uniform sampling on convex $K$ that goes beyond the membership-oracle model used in many classical and modern uniform samplers, and instead leverages richer oracle access commonly assumed in convex optimization.
+We implement the RGO via rejection sampling and access to either a projection oracle or a separation oracle on $K$.
+In both oracle models, we provide non-asymptotic complexity guarantees for obtaining unbiased samples, with accuracy quantified in R\'enyi divergence and $\chi^2$-divergence, and we support these theoretical guarantees with numerical experiments.